Skip to content

 server = LeanServer(config)

-When you specify a repl_rev, LeanInteract will try to:
+When specifying a repl_rev, LeanInteract will try to:

 1. Find a tagged revision with the format {repl_rev}_lean-toolchain-{lean_version}